stanford-crfm/levanter/docs/Blog-Post.md

 We use named axes both to improve legibility and to enable scale: named axes are the basis of our [Fully-Sharded Data Parallel](https://engineering.fb.com/2021/07/15/open-source/fsdp/) implementation as well as for tensor parallelism.
-FSDP can be added to a training loop with about 10 lines of code, enabling scale to at least 256 TPU cores (which is as many as we can get our hands on) and at least 65B parameters (which is way bigger than we have compute for).
+FSDP can be added to a training loop with about 10 lines of code, enabling scale to at least 256 TPU cores (which is as many as we can get our hands on) and at least 65B parameters (which is much bigger than we have compute for).

 FSDP with Haliax basically amounts to telling Haliax which axes to shard, and specifying a different sharding for computation than for storage.
 A full tutorial is available [here](https://colab.research.google.com/drive/1QX4yH3zRFF3Xiibf1aahETcSQ5nbcUMz?usp=sharing), but here's a quick example: